10 Tips for Better Productivity While Working from Home

 • Time Blocking

 Time blocking is a time management technique that helps you structure your work day.
-It involves allocating time periods, known as time blocks, to specific tasks.
+It involves allocating periods, known as time blocks, to specific tasks.

 The concept means you can’t mix up tasks during any time block.
 It’s all about focusing on one thing and finishing it before moving on to the next activity on your schedule.